-Proper diet is the key to optimum health.
+We all know that proper diet is key to optimum health.
 But what if the foods that you believe are good for you might actually be causing you harm?
-Many of the common foods that we consume on a daily basis may initiate an immune response leading to symptoms, inflammation and degenerative disease.
+For some, common foods consumed on a daily basis may be causing an immune response leading to symptoms, inflammation and degenerative disease.

 But I don’t get rashes, how can I have an intolerance to a particular food?

 Most folks think food allergies or intolerance only present as rashes, hives, or asthma.
 That is pretty far from the truth.
 Severe allergic reactions (IgE antibodies) may cause outward symptoms, but common food allergies (IgG or IgA) don’t show up on regular allergy tests of the skin or blood but can still lead to symptoms throughout the body.

 For instance, a recent article in The New England Journal of Medicine listed 55 “diseases” that can be traced back to gluten consumption.
 These include Hashimoto’s thyroid disease, arthritis, chronic sinusitis, type 1 diabetes, irritable bowel, Crohn’s disease, ulcerative colitis, joint pain, etc. and their array of symptoms.

 What is the difference between a food allergy, sensitivity, and intolerance?

 The distinction between food allergy, food sensitivity, and food intolerance depends on whether the immune system is involved.